 Local Development Districts in Appalachia

-Local development districts (LDDs) — also known as area development districts (ADDs), council of governments (COGs), or regional planning and development commissions — are multi-county planning organizations facilitating community-based, regionally driven, economic development.
+Local development districts (LDDs) — also known as area development districts (ADDs), council of governments (COGs), or regional planning and development commissions — are multi-county planning organizations that facilitate community-based, regionally driven economic development.
 There are 74 LDDs in the Appalachian Region.